 Renfrew continued to play in the Upper Ottawa Valley Hockey League for the rest of 1907-1908 season, though it wasn’t much of a league since Arnprior and Pembroke weren’t bothering to field competitive teams that year.
 So they moved up to the Federal Amateur Hockey League.

-When the Ottawa Victorias showed up to play Brockville on January 21st, they immediately recognized the Renfrew Creamery Kings players they had lined up against a only month before.
+When the Ottawa Victorias showed up to play Brockville on January 21, they immediately recognized the Renfrew Creamery Kings players they had lined up against a only month earlier.
 They refused to play the ersatz “Braves” and as a result the Federal League collapsed and did not play the rest of its schedule.

 1908-1909 Federal Amateur Hockey League Season